alinush/alinush.github.io/_includes/refs.md

 [^KG20]: **FROST: Flexible Round-Optimized Schnorr Threshold Signatures**, by Chelsea Komlo and Ian Goldberg, *in Cryptology ePrint Archive, Report 2020/852*, 2020, [[URL]](https://eprint.iacr.org/2020/852)

+[^KGPplus25e]: **Breaking Omertà: On Threshold Cryptography, Smart Collusion, and Whistleblowing**, by Mahimna Kelkar and Aadityan Ganesh and Aditi Partap and Joseph Bonneau and S. Matthew Weinberg, *in Cryptology {ePrint} Archive, Paper 2025/1582*, 2025, [[URL]](https://eprint.iacr.org/2025/1582)

 [^KHG12]: **Distributed Key Generation in the Wild**, by Aniket Kate and Yizhou Huang and Ian Goldberg, *in Cryptology ePrint Archive, Report 2012/377*, 2012, [[URL]](https://eprint.iacr.org/2012/377)

 [^KJGplus18]: **OmniLedger: A Secure, Scale-Out, Decentralized Ledger via Sharding**, by E. Kokoris-Kogias and P. Jovanovic and L. Gasser and N. Gailly and E. Syta and B. Ford, *in IEEE S\&P'18*, 2018